fdmsantos/terraform-aws-kinesis-firehose/examples/opensearch/direct-put-to-opensearchserverless/README.md

 $ terraform plan
 $ terraform apply
 ```

-Before sending test demo data, it's necessary execute the steps related in the following [link](https://aws.amazon.com/premiumsupport/knowledge-center/opensearch-troubleshoot-cloudwatch-logs/) in the section:

-`I'm unable to stream my CloudWatch log group to an OpenSearch Service domain when fine-grained access control is enabled`

 Note that this example may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.